Best Yoga Blocks of 2021

 Options: Single block currently comes in 29 colors, 2-block set available in 2 colors

 The moisture and odor-resistant JBM International blocks boast a low profile and simple aesthetic for those concerned with keeping their studio space looking neat.
 This 2-pack of environmentally-friendly cork blocks stacks neatly atop one another, and their lack of logos enhances their clean appearance.
-The high-density cork provides a sturdy block that has the ability to withstand frequent and grueling practices.
+The high-density cork provides a sturdy block that can withstand frequent and grueling practices.
 As with many compacted cork blocks, the JBM blocks are heavy enough to support the entirety of your body weight.
-The cotton strap that comes with the block set is an added perk!
+The cotton strap that comes with the block set is an added perk.

 Options: None, only one color available, set comes with 2 blocks and a strap

 The Fledo set of featherweight blocks offers the bare necessities for a fraction of the cost of other fitness equipment on the market.
 We love how easy these EVA foam blocks are to flow with, especially when the going gets hot.
 The non-slip surface lends itself perfectly to what could otherwise be a slippery hot yoga experience.
 This pair of blocks is incredibly wallet-friendly and holds up well for the price.